sammuelyee/docs/cartodb-editor.md

 - **DejaVu Sans Serif**
 Condensed, Condensed Italic, Book, Condensed Bold Italic, Italic

-- **unifont**
+- **Unifont**
 Medium

 - **Open Sans**
 Regular, Bold, Semibold, Light, Italic, Bold Italic, Semibold Italic, Light Italic

-## Managing your data
+## Managing Your Data

 Whew, you're almost a CartoDB expert!
 As you know by now, there are a variety of methods for managing and visualizing your data with our Editor, Wizards, and SQL tools -- to name a few.
 In earlier sections, we discussed using filters on your data and merging datasets.
 Below is a quick introduction to a few more techniques that we host for your creative convenience.

-### Geocoding data
+### Geocoding Data

 CartoDB is more than a styler - we're also a behind-the-scenes geocoder.
 We understand that geocoding is essential to data management and facilitate six methods for this process.
 To begin, click "Options" and "Georeference" and then select one of the alternatives that allow you to georeference your data in the best possible way.

-**By Lon/Lat columns**
+**By Lon/Lat Columns**

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/geo1.png' | prepend: site.baseurl }}" alt="Geocoding data" /></p>